cert-manager/website/content/docs/getting-started/README.md

 > but the parent domain `googleusercontent.com` has a CAA record which prevents
 > Let's Encrypt from signing certificates for the sub-domains.
 > See [Certificate Authority Authorization (CAA)](https://letsencrypt.org/docs/caa/) in the Let's Encrypt documentation.
->
-> 🔰 Read more about how to [Add, modify, and delete DNS records in Google Cloud](https://cloud.google.com/dns/docs/records/).

 ## 5. Create an Ingress